eldarflour/eldarflour.github.io/usr/a-nutritionally--completable-baking-flour.md

 for the minerals and fibre.
 Sources include barley, wheat, oats, and rye.

 **White flour,** *320g,* for the energy and texture; the amount can be increased and decreased as needed.
-It is healthier if more of the white flour is replaced with wholegrain, increasing the water.
+It's healthier if more of the white flour is replaced with wholegrain, increasing the water.

 **Nuts,** *30g,* *recently ground*, for the vitamin E and B~7~.